dsd-sztaki-hu/dataverse/README.dsd.md

 select id from datasetfieldtype where name = 'title' into title_id;
 select id from datasetfieldtype where name = 'subtitle' into subtitle_id;
 select id from datasetfieldtype where name = 'alternativeTitle' into alttitle_id;
+select id from datasetfieldtype where name = 'otherReferences' into otherrefs_id;

 -- Same as title but with different localname
 INSERT INTO public.datasetfieldtypeoverride (metadatablock_id, original_id, localname, title, description, watermark,
                                              displayorder, required)
-VALUES (my_mdb_id, 1, 'arp_title', 'Title', 'The main title of the Dataset', null, null, null);
+VALUES (my_mdb_id, title_id, 'arp_title', 'Title', 'The main title of the Dataset', null, null, null) ON CONFLICT DO NOTHING;

 -- Same as subtitle but with different local_name and updated Title INSERT INTO public.datasetfieldtypeoverride (metadatablock_id, original_id, localname, title, description, watermark,
                                              displayorder, required)
-VALUES (my_mdb_id, 2, 'arp_subtitle', 'ARP Subtitle',
+VALUES (my_mdb_id, subtitle_id, 'arp_subtitle', 'ARP Subtitle',                                                                                                                                                                                                                                             ``
-        'ARP A secondary title that amplifies or states certain limitations on the main title', null, null, null);
+        'ARP A secondary title that amplifies or states certain limitations on the main title', null, null, null) ON CONFLICT DO NOTHING;

 -- Same as alternativeTitle with no local_name
 INSERT INTO public.datasetfieldtypeoverride (metadatablock_id, original_id, localname, title, description, watermark,
                                              displayorder, required)
-VALUES (my_mdb_id, 3, null, 'ARP Alt title',
+VALUES (my_mdb_id, alttitle_id, null, 'ARP Alt title',
-        'ARP Either 1) a title commonly used to refer to the Dataset or 2) an abbreviation of the main title',  null, null, null);
+        'ARP Either 1) a title commonly used to refer to the Dataset or 2) an abbreviation of the main title',  null, null, null) ON CONFLICT DO NOTHING;

-end;
-$$;

--- Same as alternativeTitle with no local_name
+-- otherReferences
-INSERT INTO public.datasetfieldtypeoverride (metadatablock_id, localname, title, description, watermark,
+INSERT INTO public.datasetfieldtypeoverride (metadatablock_id, original_id, localname, title, description, watermark,
                                              displayorder, required)
-VALUES (my_mdb_id, null, 'ARP Alt title',
+VALUES (my_mdb_id, otherrefs_id, null, 'ARP Other reference',
-        'ARP Either 1) a title commonly used to refer to the Dataset or 2) an abbreviation of the main title',  null, null, null);
+        'ARP other refs',  null, null, null) ON CONFLICT DO NOTHING;

 end;
 $$;

 ```